State of C 2026

 When: September 2026

 Action: Audit all deployments using OpenSSL 3.0.x.
 Schedule migration to OpenSSL 3.5 LTS or later.
-Verify your build toolchain supports C99 minimum.
+Verify your build toolchain supports C99 or later.

 4. ISO WG14 London Meeting